HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **assignment** Set or re-set the value stored in the storage location denoted by a variable name.
 B
 -
 **bit** The basic unit of information in computing.
 A bit can have only one of two values, commonly represented as 0 and 1.  **block** Statements gated by curly braces.
+**buffer** Region used to store data temporarily.
+Note that streams are often buffered and this may lead to unexpected behavour in some situtations.
 C
 -
 **cerr** Standard output stream for errors.
 Will often have the same destination as cout.